“Shame-less”-Indian Cinema Against Body-Shaming

 Do not get the heading wrong.
 Shaming as in body shaming, that’s what this discussion is about.
-For all those who don’t know what body shaming is, it is simply any act humiliating a person based on his color, size, or any other features.
-It is a product of Indian patriarchy and social norms.
-Almost eighty-five percent of us have either been a part of it or been victimized by it.
+For all those who don’t know what body shaming is, it is simply any act humiliating a person based on his/her color, size, or any other physical features.
+It is a product of patriarchy and social norms that have dictated our lives for a really long time.
+A good proportion of people have either been a part of it or been victimized by it.

 We grew up seeing on television that “fair and lovely” is pretty and any other skin color is ugly; that “size-zero” is what makes a girl attractive.
 And for men, masculinity was defined by his muscular physique to a certain extent.
-We grew up believing that only these features will make you acceptable by society.
-Well does it?
+We grew up believing that only these features will make us acceptable by society.
+Well, does it?

-Every time we mock a person for his socially unacceptable feature what we actually do is kill their confidence just as quickly as a bullet to the heart.
-Deprived of self-love they end up killing themselves.
+Every time we mock a person for his socially unacceptable feature what we actually do is kill their confidence just as quickly as a bullet piercing to the heart.
+Deprived of self-love they go as far as killing themselves to escape the shame.
 It won’t be wrong to say that the mere act of body shaming is itself a criminal act.

-Remember when elephant trumpet was played in the background every time a fat guy made an entry in those old movies?
+Remember when elephant rumbling was played in the background every time a fat person made an entrance in many old movies?
 Remember how the actor cringed his face on seeing a dark girl?
 All these are the same comic elements to which all of us once laughed.
-These somehow framed our mind into believing that being fat, skinny, dark, etc is actually funny.
+These somehow framed our minds into believing that being fat, skinny, dark, etc. is actually funny.
 Well, it is not.

 What is more fascinating is that the same movie industry is clearing off the mess it once created.
-In the past few years, a number of movies spoke against body shaming.
-The movies beautifully unveil the tenderness and true self of the people beyond their shape and physical appearance.
+In the past few years, a number of movies have spoken against body shaming.
+These movies beautifully unveil the tenderness and true self of the people beyond their shape and physical appearance.

-Let’s come down to Mollywood which is hitting this shore of social stigma with back to back movies speaking loudly against body shaming.
-I recently watched Tamasha(2019) with my friends.
-Funny, entertaining, and feel-good film.
+Let’s come down to Mollywood which is hitting this shore of social stigma with back-to-back movies, speaking loudly against body shaming.
+I recently watched Thamasha(2019) with my friends.
+Funny, entertaining, and a feel-good film.

-But above all the quality that the movie tries to convey and how beautifully it conveys, that’s where the making brilliance lies.
-Though the film is named Tamasha, what the film deals with is not at all funny-the the act of body shaming.
+But above all the quality that the movie tries to convey and how beautifully it conveys, is where the brilliance of the film lies.
+Though the film is named Thamasha, what the film deals with is not at all funny- the act of body shaming.
 Our society, marriageable age, not so attractive looks- trust me, a combination like this can give you the worst nightmare.

-Vinayakan, the same actor who was used as a template for humor due to his dark and skinny appearance in many decade-old movies.
-The same actor who rose beyond his dark and skinny structure and emerged as one of the finest actors our industry could ever have.
+Vinayakan is the same actor who was used as a template for humor due to his dark and skinny appearance in many decade-old movies.
+The same actor rose beyond his dark and skinny structure and emerged as one of the finest actors our industry could ever have.

-Rather than shrinking his worth based on his appearance Sumisha in this scene highlights it as a likable feature about her fiancé.
+Rather than shrinking his worth based on his appearance Sumisha, in this scene highlights Prasanth’s looks as a likable feature about her fiancé.

-Like every common citizen celebrities too have been subject to harassment based on their appearance.
+Like every common citizen, celebrities too have been subjected to harassment based on their appearance.
 Vidya Balan is a perfect example of this.
 She recently released a video smashing out the trollers who abused her for her weight in which she confidently flaunts her curvy body shutting up all those who body-shamed her.

 A person’s body is his/her own choice.
 Curvy, fat, skinny, muscular, dark, dull no matter what, no one has the right to tell someone about how they should look.
 We are not living here to look the way others want us rather we are living to be and look the way we want and to love ourselves beyond anything.

 What are your views on this?
-Dropdown your suggestions and views in the comment box.
+Drop your suggestions and views in the comment box.